SOUTH CAROLINA CE COURSES

 CERTIFICATES OF COMPLETION AND REPORTING

-Your certificate of completion will be emailed to you within two (2) business days.
+Your certificate of completion will be emailed to you within thirty (30) days.
 Completions are reported to state entities within thirty (30) days of the certificate having been issued.
 There is a $1.50 fee per credit hour to report completions to the state.
 This fee will be charged prior to accessing the certification exam.

 Nonresident producers are not required to take CE in South Carolina if they have completed CE in their home state and remain in good standing.
 If the home state does not have a CE requirement, nonresident producers must comply with South Carolina’s CE requirement.